-If the person is displaying symptoms in the Immediate symptoms and Delayed symptoms lists on pages 3 and 4...
+If the person is displaying symptoms listed in the Immediate symptoms and Delayed symptoms lists on pages 3 and 4...

-The person must be immediately removed from play and assessed by an appropriate medical professional onsite.
-If this is not available, the player should be kept away from play and NHS should be contacted by calling 111 within 24 hours of the injury.
+The person must be immediately assessed by an appropriate medical professional onsite.
+If this is not available, they should be kept away from work and NHS should be contacted by calling 111 within 24 hours of the injury.